FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/conversion-to-rdf-tools.md

 ## Requirements

 * recipe dependency:
+    * This recipe is an example of how to perform ETL with the RDF model.
+For tools on general ETL process.
+Please check recipe {ref}`Tools for Data Extraction, transformation, and loading`
    * Link to recipes: 3.1, 5.1, 5.3
 * knowledge requirement:
   * basic understanding of: command line syntax, RDF, configuration using YAML